sailoog/openplotter-documentation/en/what_do_you_need.md

 * **OpenPlotter RPI** "the software"

 ##Optional
-Here some devices to communicate with your boat and some sensors to collect data from boat and environment.
+Devices to communicate with boat and sensors to collect data from environment.
 * **Self powered USB Hub**
 * **USB WiFi dongle**
 * **USB GPS dongle**